- Sports and Recreation»

 After reliability, power is the most important attribute.
 Most dangerous mammals are heavy bodied, with thick muscle and bones.
 A dangerous game cartridge must punch a wide wound cavity deep into the animals vitals and not deflect, or stop, against major bones.
 The classic, often obsolete, African safari cartridges such as .404 Jeffery, .470 Nitro Express, and .505 Gibbs did just that.

 Today, the .375 H&H Magnum, .416 Remington Magnum, .416 Rigby, and .458 Winchester Magnum are the most common dangerous game calibers, and all but the .458 require a magnum length Mauser action which is more expensive than standard length actions.

-Several standard action cartridges are suitable, though: .375 and .416 Ruger, 9.3 X 62mm, .35 Whelen, and .338 Winchester magnum.
+Several standard action cartridges are suitable, though: .375 and .416 Ruger, 9.3 X 62mm Mauser, .35 Whelen, and .338 Winchester Magnum.
 Some suitable short action cartridges have appeared in the last decade such as .338 Federal, and .325 Winchester Short Magnum.